pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-by-seller.markdown

 ## Searching by nickname: {#search-by-nickname}

-You can use search operation to retrieve the list of items from a specified seller nickname.
+You can search for items that belong to a seller by nickname.

 <pre class="terminal">